cs0320/notes/book/src/security/security_and_threat_modeling.md

 ## Aside: The GDPR

-We've mentioned the [GDPR](https://gdpr.eu) before in earlier assignments.
-On your term projects, we'll be asking about compliance in demo meetings.
-You'll be expected to at least make some effort at GDPR compliance, and in places you weren't able to, discuss why.
-(Given the timeframe, many times the answer will be "there wasn't enough time, but if there had been, we'd have done the following specific thing...").
+You may have heard of the [GDPR](https://gdpr.eu).
+On your term projects, it's a good idea to consider how you would comply with the law; we may ask (e.g.) how you would support deletion of a user's data (although we don't expect you to necessarily have time to implement your ideas).

 Why should you care about laws like the GDPR?
 Setting aside ethical and empathetic concerns, if you ever intend to build software that's used in Europe, you ought to be aware of compliance requirements.